1. Hong Kong’s “Friday” news project is a commie plot from Beijing, right?

 Also, the west’s almost religious fervor about “free speech absolutism” doesn’t naturally fit into Asian journalism at all.

-As a result, Asian journalism is less clickbaity, less commercialized, less frenetic, less sexploitative, and—most importantly, less inclined to over-politicize issues in ways that are harmful to society and which polarize their readership.
+Asians journalists tendency to have more co-operative attitude with the powers-that-be in their countries is criticized by western counterparts, who ignore the positive aspects.
+Asian journalism is less clickbaity, less commercialized, less frenetic, less sexploitative, and—most importantly, less inclined to over-politicize issues in ways that are harmful to society and which polarize their readership.

-It’s important to realize that free speech is not binary (“the west has it, the east doesn’t”).
-All societies have things which cannot be published.
-It’s really a gradient, with few countries being at either extreme.
-Yet in general, Asian journalism is more heavily moderated, sometimes annoyingly so for people used to, say, the lively British tabloids, or the US National Inquirer.
+From another angle, the free speech issue can be seen as a gradient, with very few countries being at either extreme.
+Yet in general, it is certainly true that Asian journalism is more heavily moderated, sometimes annoyingly so – especially for people used to, say, the lively British tabloids, or the US National Inquirer.

 GOOD FOR SOCIETY?